Neil Danns: Colchester United

 In September 2004, Danns joined League One club Colchester United on loan as injury cover.
 He started the next match, a 3–1 league win over AFC Bournemouth on 11 September, and scored both goals in a 2–1 defeat of Port Vale on 4 October.
 The loan was extended for a second month, and Danns was a regular in the first team throughout his 13-match stay, during which he scored four times.

 In December, disappointed at a perceived lack of opportunity at his parent club, Danns rejoined Colchester for a nominal fee, later reported as £15,000; his 18-month contract included a 30% sell-on clause.
 He resumed his place in the team and his goalscoring: his eight goals in this spell included both goals in a 2–1 win away to Stockport County in March 2005, and all 36 of his appearances for the season were in the starting eleven.
-During a match at Tranmere Rovers in February 2005, the hosts' match video commentator referred to Danns using racially offensive terminology; the commentator was sacked.
+During a match at Tranmere Rovers in February 2005, the hosts' match video commentator (Paul Rice) referred to Danns using racially offensive terminology; Rice was sacked.

 Danns scored against Gillingham in the opening fixture of the 2005–06 season, but his team lost 2–1.
 He missed most of September with an abdominal injury, and took time to return to full fitness, but a run of goals in January, including two against Derby County to take his side through to the FA Cup fifth round, sparked interest from higher-level teams.
 However, Danns claimed that the progress Colchester were making allowed him to develop without needing to leave – 13 years later, he expressed his gratitude to the club for giving him the opportunity to shine – and that facing Chelsea in a televised FA Cup-tie "could be the start of another big opportunity".
 He "kept Colchester ticking" as they came close to earning a replay, and played a major part in his team's promotion to the second tier of English football for the first time in their history.
 His performances were recognised with a place in the PFA League One Team of the Year.